agilestacks/components/spinnaker/DEPRECATION.md

 # Deprecation notice!

-This component has been deprecated in favor of `spinnaker-hal`.
+This component has been deprecated in favor of `spinnaker-hal`